HUVAC & CHAC group exhibition

 The Canadian Hungarian Artists Collective(CHAC) of Montreal and the Hungaian Visual Artists of Canada (HUVAC) of Toronto have attempted to bring together a number of artists.The ice has been broken finally, and the two art groups had a joint exhibition in Toronto at the:

 840 St. Clair Avenue West

 From May 3rd to 11th, 2008

-A new exhibition of photographs exploring the Canadian Landscape will be sent to Budapest where they will be exhibited at the REGNUM MARIANUM.
+A new exhibition of photographs exploring the Canadian Landscape was sent to Budapest where they were exhibited at the Regnum Marianum.

 The nineteen photographs traveling to Budapest celebrate the variety of seasons we all experience in Canada.
 There are images depicting the natural beauty of snow, rocks, lakes, and sunsets.
 There are also images showing the intervention by humans in the landscape.
 The rural towns and hayfields along the St. Lawrence River, the houses and churches, roads, and bridges built over the years to enable people to move around in the landscape.
 Most of the photographs were made within the provinces of Quebec and New Brunswick since more than half of the photographers had taken part in the Tantramar Photography Workshop directed by Gabor Szilasi in New Brunswick this past summer.
 One image depicts the newly named territory of Nunavut.

 This exhibition of Canadian Landscape Photographs was curated by Anne Kmetyko for the Canadian Hungarian Artists Collective (CHAC) based in Montreal under the direction of Andrea Blanar.
 Jury members Alex Brzezinski, Anne Kmetyko, and Gabor Szilasi made the selection of nineteen photographs for the exhibition.
 Forty photographs had been submitted.
 The REGNUM MARIANUM had requested between fifteen and twenty for their space.